vegardhaneberg/ChessAI/README.md

 # ChessAI
-A Python Flask web application where you can play chess against a bot.
+A Python Flask web application where you can play chess against a custom made bot.
 The bot uses iterative deepening with minimax, move ordering and alpha beta pruning.
 The bot is available on the /game url.

 To play the bot do the following:

 	1. clone the repo

-	2. run ´´´flask run´´´ from the root directory
+	2. run "flask run" from the root directory

 	3. use the /js_game url